Buyer’s Guide: The Best Tower Fans

 - Oscillation: A majority of tower fans oscillate, or rotate from side to side, in order to direct airflow over a wider area.
 Consumers will typically find tower fans with an oscillating arc of 90 degrees or 95 degrees.
 A handful of tower fans on the market can oscillate a full 360 degrees, but unless you plan to place the fan in the center of a room, full-circle rotation is probably unnecessary.
 Some models also come with the ability to select the width of the oscillating arc.

 - Added Features: Many tower fans have added features that increase their appeal to consumers.
-For example, remotes allow a user to start the fan, adjust the speed, and control the oscillating function from anywhere in the room.
+For example, remotes allow you to start the fan, adjust the speed, and control the oscillating function from anywhere in the room.
 Some tower fans come with air filters that prevent dust, pollen, and pet dander from recirculating.
 Additionally, some models have ionizers that purify the air as it circulates through the fan.

 The Best Tower Fans

-Like the dashing hero of a blockbuster action move, the 40-inch Pelonis is the strong, silent type.
+Like the dashing hero of a blockbuster action move, the 36-inch Pelonis is the strong, silent type.
 Reviewers rave both about its quietness and outstanding performance.
 It also draws praise for a full suite of user-friendly features.
 For instance, in addition to a remote control, there’s an easy-to-use LED display for controlling the fan speed, setting the fan to run on a timer, and toggling the oscillation mode and off.
 When oscillating, the Pelonis rotates 60 degrees to stir the air and bring cooling to every corner of the room.

 Make your smart home even smarter with the Ozeri Tower Fan, controllable via touchscreen, remote control, or a free Ozeri mobile app that you download to your smartphone.
 There’s a great deal of configurability here, because the tower includes three separate fans, each with three different speed settings.
 You can sync the fans if you wish, or you can run each one separately.
 All the while, as the fan runs (oscillating or not), its canted blades cut way down on noise.
 That’s a bonus that reviewers appreciate just as much the fan’s sleek, stereo speaker-like design.

-5. BEST OSCILLATION: Airvention X01A Oscillating Tower Fan
+4. ALSO CONSIDER: Airvention X01A Oscillating Tower Fan

 Looking for total room-cooling power?
 The 43-inch Airvention X01A oscillates 100 degrees, providing best-in-class coverage.
-That doesn’t mean the fan makes a racket.
+That doesn’t mean the fan makes a racket either.
 The Airvention, at its highest setting, operates at no more than 50 decibels—about as loud as a pleasant conversation.
 Important also is that while the fan isn’t bladeless, its gliding grille makes it impossible for children or pets (or careless adults) to come in contact with the blades.